deh4/InposterAI/README.md

 - Check `dist` folder exists (run `npm run build`)
 - Verify all files are present in build output
 - Check browser console for loading errors

+**"Analytics dashboard not loading"**
+- Ensure dashboard server is running: `cd dashboard && npm start`
+- Check if port 3000 is available: `lsof -i :3000`
+- Try a different port: `PORT=3001 npm start`
+- Check firewall isn't blocking localhost connections

+**"No data in dashboard"**
+- Use the extension to analyze some content first
+- Check browser console for connection errors
+- Verify extension can reach localhost:3000
+- Restart both extension and dashboard server

 ### Performance Tips